ryanelian/instapack/books/dev-spa-vue.md

 ## My First Component

-Component is a building block of a modern web app client.
+Component is a building block of a modern web app.
 Component represents reusable code that may be invoked using standard HTML tag syntax.
 Component allows dividing a complex app into simpler and more maintainable parts.

 Create a new file `/client/js/components/Greet.ts`: